-The Historic Overlay District provides incentives for landowners to reuse their historic properties overable.
-The Historic Overlay District provides incentives for landowners to reuse their historic properties overable.
-In addition by providing for additional and multiple use incentives and area and bulk incentives.
+The Historic Overlay District provides incentives for landowners to reuse their historic properties over demolition by providing for additional and multiple use incentives and area and bulk incentives.
 In addition, it institutes a review process for proposed demolition of historic resources and puts the onus on the landowner to prove why demolition is necessary.
-Add, unfortunately, demolition can occur after a property degrades and owners have used this strategy to get around maintaining an unwanted historic structure.